Some links in this post may be affiliate links. I may earn a commission at no extra cost to you.

 - Backups are essential for protecting your site’s data from crashes, hacks, or accidental loss.
 Automated backup plugins make this process simple and reliable.
 Try UpdraftPlus, Duplicator, or BackWPup to safeguard your website and minimize downtime.

 - Design/Block Editor tools let you customize your website’s layout, colors, and overall look with ease.
-Drag-and-drop website builders make design accessible to everyone — without the need for code.
+Drag-and-drop website builders make design accessible to everyone, without the need for code.
 Top options include Elementor, Spectra, and Starter Templates for fast, professional results.

 Website Optimization and Tracking

 Once your site is set up, the next step is connecting analytics tools to monitor traffic and understand how your audience interacts with your content.
-Since Google handles over 90% of global searches, its free tools remain the best for measuring site performance, visitor behavior, and engagement.
+Since Google handles roughly 90% of global searches, its free tools remain the best for measuring site performance, visitor behavior, and engagement.

 Google Search Console